McLaren MP4-16: Competition history

 Similarly, the team regarded themselves as fortunate to come second in the Constructors' Championship, with 102 points, ahead of the resurgent Williams team.

-Livery
+Steering wheel

+Mika Häkkinen and David Coulthard used different shaped MP4-16 steering wheels.
+Häkkinen's version was the butterfly-style wheel, and Coulthard's included a lower grip.
+McLaren used four gearshift paddles in the MP4-16.
+The two blue paddles are the gear selectors, while the lower pair allow the driver to operate the clutch with either hand.

+Sponsorship and livery

 McLaren Mercedes went into the 2001 season with renewed major sponsorships such as West, Mobil 1, Mercedes-Benz, Hugo Boss, Sun Microsystems, Computer Associates, Warsteiner, Schüco and Loctite.
 McLaren-Mercedes received new sponsorship such as SAP, Siemens Mobile and discontinued sponsorships are Fujitsu Siemens.
 The livery was similar to the 2000 design with subtle changes.

-McLaren used 'West' logos, except at the French and British Grands Prix.
+McLaren used 'West' logos, except at the French and British Grands Prix where it used the respective drivers' first name.